BodbDearg/PsyDoom/third_party_libs/fltk/fltk/README.CMake.txt

 ------------------------

 CMake has a command named fltk_wrap_ui which helps deal with fluid *.fl files.
-Unfortunately it is broken in CMake 3.4.x.
-You can however use add_custom_command to achieve the same result.
+Unfortunately it is broken in CMake 3.4.x but it seems to work in 3.5 and later CMake versions.
+You can however use add_custom_command() to achieve the same result.
 This is a more basic approach and should work for all CMake versions.

 Here is a sample CMakeLists.txt which compiles the CubeView example from a directory you've copied the test/Cube* files to.